Cutting the cord bill or fees is definitely a great way to save money. Did you know you can get internet without cable?

 7. WOW Internet

-Next on our list of how to get internet without cable is Wow Internet, which services residential, business and wholesale customers in Illinois, Michigan, Indiana, Ohio, Maryland and the Southeast.
+Next on our list of how to obtain internet with no cable is Wow Internet, which services residential, business and wholesale customers in Illinois, Michigan, Indiana, Ohio, Maryland and the Southeast.

 The company is dedicated to delighting customers with friendly, quality service at affordable prices.

-WOW Internet has no data caps and offers speeds up to 1 Gg.
-Here's a breakdown of the plans:
+WOW Internet has no data caps and offers speeds up to 1 GB.
+Here's a breakdown of the cheap plans (with no bundle):